← Back to all posts

 Paperless Post: Polished but Pricey

-Paperless Post is the platform people reach for when they want something elevated.
-The envelope animations feel thoughtful.
-The design library is extensive.
+Paperless Post is the platform people reach for when they want something that looks expensive.
+The envelope animations feel thoughtful, and the design library is extensive.
 It covers weddings, parties, holidays, and corporate events, which already makes it more versatile than Withjoy or Zola for non-wedding hosts.

 What works: Design quality is high.
 The variety of event categories means you are not forcing wedding templates into non-wedding situations.
 The brand carries a certain prestige that some hosts value.

 What does not: The coin pricing model remains confusing.
 You think a design is free, then you start customizing and suddenly each guest costs coins.
 The math gets murky fast, especially for larger guest lists.
-Delivery is primarily email-based, which means your invitation is competing with newsletters, promotions tabs, and spam filters.
+Delivery is primarily email-based, which means your invitation is competing with every newsletter and promotions tab in the inbox.
 Open rates for email hover around 20%, so a significant chunk of your guest list may never see it.

 Best for: Hosts who want polished, traditional designs and are comfortable with email delivery and per-guest pricing.